 No change in mining technology is done.
-Presently we have applied to MoEF for production expansion of 9.0 MTPA of coal mine and 4.0 MTPA for Washery-II, keeping all other facilities same.
-During expansion at few locations high wall mining technique will be practiced by considering geological conditions.
+However, at few locations high wall mining technique will be practiced by considering geological conditions.

 (ii) No change in the calendar plan including excavation, quantum of mineral coal and waste should be made.